Google Assistant

 Overview

-Google Assistant is an artificial intelligence–powered[1] virtual assistant developed by Google that is primarily available on mobile and smart home devices.
-Unlike the company's previous virtual assistant, Google Now, the Google Assistant can engage in two-way conversations.
+Google Assistant is an artificial intelligencearrow-up-right–powered[1]arrow-up-right virtual assistantarrow-up-right developed by Googlearrow-up-right that is primarily available on mobilearrow-up-right and smart homearrow-up-right devices.
+Unlike the company's previous virtual assistant, Google Nowarrow-up-right, the Google Assistant can engage in two-way conversations.

-Assistant initially debuted in May 2016 as part of Google's messaging app Allo, and its voice-activated speaker Google Home.
-After a period of exclusivity on the Pixel and Pixel XL smartphones, it began to be deployed on other Android devices in February 2017, including third-party smartphones and Android Wear (now Wear OS), and was released as a standalone app on the iOS operating system in May 2017.
-Alongside the announcement of a software development kit in April 2017, the Assistant has been further extended to support a large variety of devices, including cars and third party smart home appliances.
+Assistant initially debuted in May 2016 as part of Google's messaging app Alloarrow-up-right, and its voice-activated speaker Google Homearrow-up-right.
+After a period of exclusivity on the Pixel and Pixel XLarrow-up-right smartphones, it began to be deployed on other Androidarrow-up-right devices in February 2017, including third-party smartphones and Android Wear (now Wear OSarrow-up-right), and was released as a standalone app on the iOSarrow-up-right operating system in May 2017.
+Alongside the announcement of a software development kitarrow-up-right in April 2017, the Assistant has been further extended to support a large variety of devices, including cars and third party smart home appliances.
 The functionality of the Assistant can also be enhanced by third-party developers.

-At CES 2018, the first Assistant-powered smart displays (smart speakers with video screens) were announced, with the first one being released in July 2018.[2]
-In 2020, Google Assistant is already available on more than 1 billion devices.[3]
-Google Assistant is available in more than 90 countries and in over 30 languages,[4] and is used by more than 500 million users monthly.[5]
+At CES 2018arrow-up-right, the first Assistant-powered smart displays (smart speakersarrow-up-right with video screens) were announced, with the first one being released in July 2018.[2]arrow-up-right In 2020, Google Assistant is already available on more than 1 billion devices.[3]arrow-up-right Google Assistant is available in more than 90 countries and in over 30 languages,[4]arrow-up-right and is used by more than 500 million users monthly.[5]arrow-up-right

 History

-Google Assistant was unveiled during Google's developer conference on May 18, 2016, as part of the unveiling of the Google Home smart speaker and new messaging app Allo; Google CEO Sundar Pichai explained that the Assistant was designed to be a conversational and two-way experience, and "an ambient experience that extends across devices".[6]
-Later that month, Google assigned Google Doodle leader Ryan Germick and hired former Pixar animator Emma Coats to develop "a little more of a personality".[7]
+Google Assistant was unveiled during Google's developer conferencearrow-up-right on May 18, 2016, as part of the unveiling of the Google Homearrow-up-right smart speaker and new messaging app Allo; Google CEO Sundar Pichaiarrow-up-right explained that the Assistant was designed to be a conversational and two-wayarrow-up-right experience, and "an ambient experience that extends across devices".[6]arrow-up-right Later that month, Google assigned Google Doodlearrow-up-right leader Ryan Germick and hired former Pixararrow-up-right animator Emma Coats to develop "a little more of a personality".[7]arrow-up-right

 Platform expansion

-For system-level integration outside of the Allo app and Google Home, the Google Assistant was initially exclusive to the Pixel and Pixel XL smartphones.[8]
-In February 2017, Google announced that it had begun to enable access to the Assistant on Android smartphones running Android Marshmallow or Nougat, beginning in select English-speaking markets.[9][10]
-Android tablets did not receive the Assistant as part of this rollout.[11][12]
-The Assistant is also integrated in Android Wear 2.0,[13] and will be included in future versions of Android TV[14][15] and Android Auto.[16]
-In October 2017, the Google Pixelbook became the first laptop to include Google Assistant.[17]
-Google Assistant later came to the Google Pixel Buds.[18]
-In December 2017, Google announced that the Assistant would be released for phones running Android Lollipop through an update to Google Play Services, as well as tablets running 6.0 Marshmallow and 7.0 Nougat.[19]
-In February 2019, Google reportedly began testing ads in Google Assistant results.[20]
+For system-level integration outside of the Allo apparrow-up-right and Google Homearrow-up-right, the Google Assistant was initially exclusive to the Pixel and Pixel XLarrow-up-right smartphones.[8]arrow-up-right In February 2017, Google announced that it had begun to enable access to the Assistant on Android smartphones running Android Marshmallowarrow-up-right or Nougatarrow-up-right, beginning in select English-speaking markets.[9]arrow-up-right[10]arrow-up-right Android tablets did not receive the Assistant as part of this rollout.[11]arrow-up-right[12]arrow-up-right The Assistant is also integrated in Android Weararrow-up-right 2.0,[13]arrow-up-right and will be included in future versions of Android TVarrow-up-right[14]arrow-up-right[15]arrow-up-right and Android Autoarrow-up-right.[16]arrow-up-right In October 2017, the Google Pixelbookarrow-up-right became the first laptop to include Google Assistant.[17]arrow-up-right Google Assistant later came to the Google Pixel Budsarrow-up-right.[18]arrow-up-right In December 2017, Google announced that the Assistant would be released for phones running Android Lollipoparrow-up-right through an update to Google Play Servicesarrow-up-right, as well as tablets running 6.0 Marshmallow and 7.0 Nougat.[19]arrow-up-right In February 2019, Google reportedly began testing ads in Google Assistant results.[20]arrow-up-right

-On May 15, 2017, Android Police reported that the Google Assistant would be coming to the iOS operating system as a separate app.[21]
-The information was confirmed two days later at Google's developer conference.[22][23]
+On May 15, 2017, Android Police reported that the Google Assistant would be coming to the iOSarrow-up-right operating system as a separate app.[21]arrow-up-right The information was confirmed two days later at Google's developer conference.[22]arrow-up-right[23]arrow-up-right

 Smart displays

-In January 2018 at the Consumer Electronics Show, the first Assistant-powered "smart displays" were released.[24]
-Smart displays were shown at the event from Lenovo, Sony, JBL and LG.[25]
-These devices have support for Google Duo video calls, YouTube videos, Google Maps directions, a Google Calendar agenda, viewing of smart camera footage, in addition to services which work with Google Home devices.[2]
+In January 2018 at the Consumer Electronics Showarrow-up-right, the first Assistant-powered "smart displays" were released.[24]arrow-up-right Smart displays were shown at the event from Lenovoarrow-up-right, Sonyarrow-up-right, JBLarrow-up-right and LGarrow-up-right.[25]arrow-up-right These devices have support for Google Duoarrow-up-right video calls, YouTube videos, Google Mapsarrow-up-right directions, a Google Calendararrow-up-right agenda, viewing of smart camera footage, in addition to services which work with Google Home devices.[2]arrow-up-right

-These devices are based on Android Things and Google-developed software.
-Google unveiled its own smart display, Google Home Hub, in October 2018, which utilizes a different system platform.[26]
+These devices are based on Android Thingsarrow-up-right and Google-developed software.
+Google unveiled its own smart display, Google Home Hubarrow-up-right, in October 2018, which utilizes a different system platform.[26]arrow-up-right

 Developer support

-In December 2016, Google launched "Actions on Google", a developer platform for the Google Assistant.
-Actions on Google allows 3rd party developers to build apps for Google Assistant.[27][28]
-In March 2017, Google added new tools for developing on Actions on Google to support the creation of games for Google Assistant.[29]
-Originally limited to the Google Home smart speaker, Actions on Google was made available to Android and iOS devices in May 2017,[30][31] at which time Google also introduced an app directory for overview of compatible products and services.[32]
-To incentivize developers to build Actions, Google announced a competition, in which first place won tickets to Google's 2018 developer conference, $10,000, and a walk-through of Google's campus, while second place and third place received $7,500 and $5,000, respectively, and a Google Home.[33]
+In December 2016, Google launched "Actions on Googlearrow-up-right", a developer platform for the Google Assistant.
+Actions on Google allows 3rd party developers to build apps for Google Assistant.[27]arrow-up-right[28]arrow-up-right In March 2017, Google added new tools for developing on Actions on Google to support the creation of games for Google Assistant.[29]arrow-up-right Originally limited to the Google Homearrow-up-right smart speaker, Actions on Google was made available to Android and iOS devices in May 2017,[30]arrow-up-right[31]arrow-up-right at which time Google also introduced an app directory for overview of compatible products and services.[32]arrow-up-right To incentivize developers to build Actions, Google announced a competition, in which first place won tickets to Google's 2018 developer conferencearrow-up-right, $10,000, and a walk-through of Google's campus, while second place and third place received $7,500 and $5,000, respectively, and a Google Home.[33]arrow-up-right

-In April 2017, a software development kit (SDK) was released, allowing third-party developers to build their own hardware that can run the Google Assistant.[34][35]
-It has been integrated into Raspberry Pi,[36][37] cars from Audi and Volvo,[38][39] and smart home appliances, including fridges, washers, and ovens, from companies including iRobot, LG, General Electric, and D-Link.[40][41][42]
-Google updated the SDK in December 2017 to add several features that only the Google Home smart speakers and Google Assistant smartphone apps had previously supported.
+In April 2017, a software development kit (SDK) was released, allowing third-party developers to build their own hardware that can run the Google Assistant.[34]arrow-up-right[35]arrow-up-right It has been integrated into Raspberry Piarrow-up-right,[36]arrow-up-right[37]arrow-up-right cars from Audiarrow-up-right and Volvoarrow-up-right,[38]arrow-up-right[39]arrow-up-right and smart homearrow-up-right appliances, including fridges, washers, and ovens, from companies including iRobotarrow-up-right, LGarrow-up-right, General Electricarrow-up-right, and D-Linkarrow-up-right.[40]arrow-up-right[41]arrow-up-right[42]arrow-up-right Google updated the SDK in December 2017 to add several features that only the Google Home smart speakers and Google Assistant smartphone apps had previously supported.

 The features include: